Netley

 Table Chart PROFILE FAQ

-Health care & social assistance is under-represented, with only 16.4% of Netley's workforce compared to 17.7% in Greater Adelaide.
-The ratio of 0.8 workers for each resident indicates a level of local employment opportunities above the norm.
-Over the 12 months to September 2025, employment increased by 4.4% while labour force increased by 4.2%, causing the unemployment rate to fall by 0.2 percentage points.
-By comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling 0.1 percentage points.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, with the state unemployment rate at 4.0%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Netley's employment should increase by 6.5% over five years and 13.5% over ten years, based on industry-specific projections applied to Netley's employment mix.
+However, health care & social assistance is under-represented in Netley, with only 16.4% of the workforce compared to Greater Adelaide's 17.7%.
+The ratio of 0.8 workers per resident indicates a level of local employment opportunities above the norm.
+Over the 12 months to September 2025, employment increased by 4.4%, while labour force increased by 4.1%, causing the unemployment rate to fall by 0.3 percentage points.
+By comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, with industry-specific projections suggesting local employment in Netley should increase by 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment